Today’s Fast Paced Fast Food Style Guitar Lessons by Marcus Diaz

 The answer is a hard no and a maybe yes.

-If you are learning something that both teachers compliment each other with to help you leverage your skills, then maybe Yes.
-Only if your live, in-person guitar teacher – the one who actually tracks your progress (or should anyway) and knows your goals and how you can reach them.
-If your in-person teacher recommends a video, chances are it is not in conflict with anything you are learning from them and your lessons should be that much easier.
+If you are learning something that both teachers complement each other with to help you leverage your skills, then maybe yes - only if your live, in-person guitar teacher recommends it.
+That teacher knows your goals and tracks your progress, and the recommendation won’t conflict with what you’re already learning.

-The absolute best way to learn what you want, though, is to avoid the distraction and split attention altogether and find a teacher who is willing to work on your specific guitar needs and goals, and who has a way to teach you what you need to get better right away, and who won’t make you feel like you have to go anywhere else to get the guitar training you need!
+The absolute best way to learn what you want is to avoid distraction altogether and find a teacher who works directly on your specific guitar needs and goals - one who can get you better right away without making you feel like you need to look elsewhere.

-If you are looking for the right kind of guitar teacher for you, and you are coming from Northern New Jersey, call me and get the acoustic and electric guitar lessons you need to avoid any mental distractions and get you to your playing goals much, much faster!
+If you are looking for the right kind of guitar teacher and you’re coming from Northern New Jersey, get in touch and get the acoustic and electric guitar lessons you need to avoid mental distractions and reach your playing goals faster.

 Let me know how these tips work out for you and watch for the next installment!